samber/refined-cycle-app/README.md

 ## Warning

 This will break regularly.
 Don't forget to pull this repo frequently.
+Then refresh extension at chrome://extensions.

 If you want to fix it, just make a PR that change the classes name in `cycle.js`.